olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 ## Build the site and fix media

-Once the text is in good shape, I build the site locally to catch any remaining errors.
+When the text is ready, build the site locally to catch any remaining errors.
 Common fixes include:

 * Adjusting translated image filenames.
 * Copying SVG diagrams from **fr/** into a new **en/** folder.